All Episodes

 So you've got a political axe to grind going on in a grand jury.

-How much politics is guiding prosecutors in this country?
+Now, the question needs to be asked, how much politics is guiding prosecutors in this country?

-I've I'll tell you, I have mentioned this to you last week and this week.
+I'll tell you, I have mentioned this to you last week and this week.

 This whole notion of criminalizing conservatism and criminalizing Republicans simply because that's what they believe.

-The Liberals cannot beat us in the arena of ideas.
+The liberals cannot beat us in the arena of ideas.

-They couldn't defeat Delay at the ballot box.
+They couldn't defeat delay at the ballot box.

 And so here comes a criminal indictment that really looks more and more like a political indictment.

-He was he was he was prepared to indict delay anyway.
+He was prepared to indict Delay anyway.

 Delay was guilty in his mind.